Uvacoder/port-photogrammetry-gatsby/content/posts/migrating-from-jekyll-to-hugo-to-gatsby.md

 Working with gatsby does mean you have to learn React and Grahpql but I don't necessarily view this as a bad thing as these technologies are quite popular and thus worth it to learn.

 If you want to get a gatsby site up and running fast you can pick one of the [starters](https://www.gatsbyjs.org/starters/?v=2) which you can deploy to [netlify](https://www.netlify.com/) easily by clicking on Netlify (next to Try this starter).

+And now iam done with migrating my blog to another generator :).